aduros/wasm4/site/docs/tutorials/snake/moving-the-snake.md

 )
 ```

-This variable in he main.go keeps track of all frames so far.
+This variable in main.go keeps track of all frames so far.
 Just increase it's value in the main-update function:

 ```diff
 //go:export update